Fleckism/SecurityPlus/SecurityPlus/5A  Cryptographic Ciphers.md

 ---
 tags: [A_D, ]
 ---
-#zFleck

 ## EXAM OBJECTIVES COVERED

-2.1 Explain the importance of security concepts in an enterprise environment (hashing only)
+2.1 Explain the importance of security concepts in an enterprise environment ([[hash|hashing]] only)

 2.8 Summarize the basics of cryptographic concepts

 A [[cipher]] is the particular operations performed to encode or decode data.
-Modern cryptographic systems make use of symmetric and asymmetric cipher types to encode and decode data.
+Modern cryptographic systems make use of [[symmetric]] and [[asymmetric]] cipher types to encode and decode data.
 As well as these cipher types, one-way hash functions have an important role to play in many security controls.
-Being able to compare and contrast the characteristics of these types of cryptographic ciphers and functions is essential for you to deploy security controls for different use cases.
+Being able to compare and contrast the characteristics of these types of [[cryptographic]] ciphers and functions is essential for you to deploy security controls for different use cases.

 ## CRYPTOGRAPHIC CONCEPTS